List of Emmerdale characters introduced in 2017: Graham Foster

 Graham Foster, played by Andrew Scarborough, made his first appearance on 5 September 2017.
 Graham Foster is Joe Tate's (Ned Porteous) father figure and legal guardian.
-Scarborough's exit from the serial was announced on 3 November 2019, with the actor filming his final scenes within the coming weeks.
-Graham made his last appearance on 27 January 2020 as a corpse after being murdered by Pierce Harris (Jonathan Wrather).
+Scarborough's initial exit from the serial was announced on 3 November 2019, with the actor filming his final scenes within the coming weeks.
+Graham exited on 27 January 2020 after he was apparently killed off by Pierce Harris (Jonathan Wrather).
+Grantham returned to the role six years later when it turns out that Graham had survived.

 Andrew Scarborough began playing Graham in September 2017.

-In his backstory, Graham was in the British Army, which led him to develop a drinking problem.
-Graham met a woman named Cheryl (Vanessa Earl) whom he got pregnant.
-Although Graham didn't love Cheryl, he married her.
-Around Cheryl's due date, Graham took leave so he could be at his daughter's birth.
-After dropping Cheryl off at her baby shower, Graham headed to the pub where he downed a bottle of whisky, and on the drive home, Graham lost control of the car on a bend and flipped the car, killing both Cheryl and his unborn daughter.
-Following this, Graham was discharged from the forces and got a job as a school groundsman.
-Although he was drunk most of the time, Graham managed to hold on to his job, as the headteacher was too embarrassed to sack him due to his background in the forces.
-It was at the school where Graham developed a close relationship with troubled teenager Joe Tate (Ned Porteous).
-Joe's aunt and guardian, Zoe Tate (Leah Bracknell) made him Joe's guardian to prevent Joe from being expelled.
-One night, Graham set his residence on fire with himself inside in a suicide attempt.
-Joe found him and pulled him out.
-After the fire, Graham remained sober and started working for Joe.
+In his backstory, Graham is in the SAS, which leads him to develop a drinking problem.
+Graham meets a woman named Cheryl (Vanessa Earl), whom he gets pregnant.
+Although Graham does not love Cheryl, he marries her.
+Around Cheryl's due date, Graham takes leave so he can be at his daughter's birth.
+After dropping Cheryl off at her baby shower, Graham heads to the pub where he downs a bottle of whisky, and, on the drive home, Graham loses control of the car on a bend, flipping the car, killing both Cheryl and his unborn daughter.
+Following this, Graham is discharged from the forces and gets a job as a school groundsman.
+Although he is drunk most of the time, Graham manages to hold on to his job, as the headteacher is too embarrassed to sack him owing to his background in the forces.
+It is at the school that Graham develops a close relationship with troubled teenager Joe Tate (Ned Porteous).
+Joe's aunt and guardian, Zoe Tate (Leah Bracknell), makes him Joe's guardian to prevent Joe from being expelled.
+One night, Graham sets his residence on fire with himself inside in a suicide attempt.
+Joe finds him and pulls him out.
+After the fire, Graham remaines sober and starts working for Joe.

-In 2017, Graham is introduced as a client that Charity (Emma Atkins) and Debbie Dingle (Charley Webb) meet with at a hotel, in a bid to keep their car hire business afloat.
-Debbie shows Graham some figures, but when she goes to show Graham the car, it is missing and has been taken from the car park.
+In 2017, Graham is introduced as a client that Charity Dingle (Emma Atkins) and her daughter Debbie (Charley Webb) meet at a hotel, in a bid to keep their car hire business afloat.
+Debbie shows Graham some figures, but when she goes to show Graham the car, it is missing from the car park.